IPS-Eye-White

 There is a place for commentaries.

-However, a word of caution.
-Just because someone has written a commentary does NOT mean they are to be completely trusted on all or even any points of theology.
-There is no question that I regularly read what various commentators have to say however, commentaries are written by men and when you read them you are simply reading what another person said about the text.
+However, just because someone has written a commentary does NOT mean they are to be completely trusted on all or even any points of theology.
+I regularly read what various commentators have to say but one has to remember that they were ALL written by men thus you are simply reading what another person said about the text.
 Some of the supposedly greatest minds mishandled, misused and twisted Scripture.
-Classic Examples include Origen, Augustine and Calvin among many others.
+Classic Examples include OrigenAugustine and Calvin among many others.

 Some of the older commentators can be challenging to read.
 In fact, if Matthew Henry doesn't actually put me to sleep, my eyes begin to glaze over in the first few minutes.
 The problem is that at the time Henry lived, people tended to use 86 words when 8 would have done very well.
 His contemporaries might have been used to that style of writing - I certainly am not.

-However, I never let a commentator dictate to what the text means, and I never ever take anyone's word for anything but will check and re-check what they have to say.
+However, I never let a commentator dictate what the text means, and I never ever take anyone's word for anything but will check and re-check what they have to say.
 This often includes the Hebrew and Greek words used in the text.
 Those who refuse to depart from their own denomination's guidelines, allow their judgment be clouded by personal doctrinal presuppositions or preferences, and do not allow Scripture to interpret itself have probably already set foot on the broad and easy path.
 See The Four Most Dangerous Mistakes Any Christian Can Make.

 Bible Dictionaries

-However, throughout your study I would urge you to use a Bible dictionary - an invaluable resource for much background information.
+A Bible dictionary is an invaluable resource for much background information.
 For example, when you get to the book of Daniel, a good dictionary will give you an overview of the book, tell you who Daniel was, the circumstances under which he wrote, and where else the prophet is mentioned in the Scriptures.
-While reading Daniel you could also look up the city of 'Babylon,' the kings 'Nebuchadnezzar', 'Cyrus', 'Belshazzar' etc. In the New Testament, you could look up the cities of Corinth or Ephesus.
-The list is endless.

 Concordances

-A concordance is an alphabetical index of all the principal words in a literary work.
-You can for example buy a concordance of the works of Shakespeare.
-An index and a concordance are similar however a concordance only lists specific words, while an index can deal both with specific words and with general subjects and concepts.
 The point of a concordance is to discover the range of meaning a particular word might have.
 It is very wise to consider all the passages dealing with any particular topic.
 For example, the word of Faith teachers will always refer back to the same 'faith verses', completely ignoring everything else the Bible has to say on the topic.

 Note: Most good study Bibles have a reference column that lists other passages which use the same words, phrases or express the same thoughts as found in the verse you are studying.